-The speed of signing a file and adding the signing event to the blockchain is compared for the system with PoET consensus and no consensus.
+Next, the speed of signing a file and adding the signing event to the blockchain is compared for the system with PoET consensus and no consensus.
 The best case is when the file that should be signed was the latest file to be signed as well.
 The longer ago a file has been signed, the more blocks the system has to search, so the longer the functionality takes.
-The results are obtained by executing the method 20 times and dividing the result in ms by 20.
-The small number of repetitions is due to the need for manual signing of the files.
+Results are obtained by executing the method 20 times and dividing the result in ms by 20.
+This small number of repetitions is due to the need for manual signing of the files.
+The experiments without consensus algorithm go up to 1000 files between the signature placements.
+Unfortunately, performing the same large experiments with the PoET configuration would cost too much time compared to the value of the data.
+PoET experiments therefore go up to 100 blocks between the two sign events.

-FIGURE 7.3: Time needed for placing a signature and adding a signing block
+FIGURE 7.3: Time needed for placing a signature and adding a signing block, no consensus